directeye/docsy/content/en/blog/2024-05-18-create-speech-video.md

 draft: false
 ---

-In my previous post, I explained how to extract the narration audio as a MP3 file.
+In my previous post, I explained how to extract the narration audio as an MP3 file.
 Now, I'll explain how I create my own speech videos by mimicking the narration.

 ## Using Software